karo-txs/Pavo/README.md

 ## Technologies / Libraries Used

-- [JavaJRE] - HTML enhanced for web apps!
+- [JavaJRE] - used to run Java platform applications
-- [Scene Builder] - awesome web-based text editor
+- [Scene Builder] - generates FXML, an XML-based markup language that enables users to define an application's user interface, separately from the application logic.
-- [JavaFX] - Markdown parser done right.
-Fast and easy to extend.
+- [JavaFX] - java-based multimedia software platform for creating and making rich Internet applications available.

 ## Accepted Tokens